rebelsky/sams-assorted-musings-reflections/decision-processes-2020-07-05.md

 However, they are currently making some decisions.

-[2] F1 is the first fall term, which will include first-year students as well as students identified by Student Affairs as needing to be on campus.
+[2] F1 is the first fall term, which will include first-year students as well as students who Student Affairs has identified as needing to be on campus.
 F2 is the second fall term.

 [3] There are still a variety of people who have to work during the extended weekend, such as those charged with feeding our students or